Hillbillys in a Haunted House

 Hillbillys in a Haunted House is a 1967 American musical horror comedy film starring Ferlin Husky and Joi Lansing, and directed by Jean Yarbrough.
 The film is a sequel to The Las Vegas Hillbillys (1966), with Joi Lansing replacing Mamie Van Doren in the role of "Boots Malone".

 Plot

-A pair of country singers and their band are headed to Nashville.
+A pair of country singers and their band are headed to Nashville, Tennessee.
 Their car unfortunately breaks down and they stop overnight at an abandoned house, which turns out to be haunted.
-A ring of international spies (Lon Chaney, Jr., Basil Rathbone and John Carradine) who live in the haunted house are seeking a top-secret formula for rocket fuel.
+A ring of international spies who live in the haunted house are seeking a top-secret formula for rocket fuel.
 While it is never revealed for whom they are spying, they carry out their activities under the cover of a supposed haunted house, which comes complete with a gorilla lurking in the basement.